eslint/rfcs/designs/2025-bulk-suppressions-api/README.md

 ## Open Questions

-- Specific implementation examples for the `LegacyESLint` class.
 - Should functionality equivalent to CLI flags like `--suppress-all` or `--suppress-rule` be supported via separate API methods in the future?

 ## Help Needed